-7. RENT INCREASES
+7. RENT INCREASES [moved to Section VII]

 Owners of projects with 9% tax credits must seek approval from the Agency prior to increasing rents for qualified low-income units during the time between award and issuance of the federal form 8609.